tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-rowwise/index.markdown

 ```
 ### Other ways of achieving the same result

-Some summary functions have alternative ways to compute row-wise summaries that take advantage of built-in vectorisation.
+Some summary functions have alternative ways of computing row-wise summaries that take advantage of built-in vectorisation.
 For example, if you wanted to compute the sum, you could use `+`:

 ```r